-The Save Our Bones Program reveals and explores the science behind the little-known factors that contribute to osteoporosis and osteopenia, and shows you step by step how to reverse these conditions without drugs that, ultimately, damage your bones even further.
+The Osteoporosis Reversal Program reveals and explores the science behind the little-known factors that contribute to osteoporosis and osteopenia, and shows you step by step how to reverse these conditions without drugs that, ultimately, damage your bones even further.

 Stop Worrying About Your Bone Loss

 Join thousands of Savers from around the world who have reversed or prevented their bone loss naturally and scientifically with the Osteoporosis Reversal Program.

 1 Abdulrhman, M., et al. “Honey and a mixture of honey, beeswax, and olive oil-propolis extract in treatment of chemotherapy-induced oral mucositis: a randomized controlled pilot study.”
 Pediatr Hematol Oncol.
 29. 3.
 (2012): 285-92.
 Web. https://www.ncbi.nlm.nih.gov/pubmed/22475306